Our packaging + recycling guide

 The plastic seal is a multilayered plastic film (#7) that’s typically not recyclable.
 Learn more about your local options here.

-Daily Harvest delivery boxes
+Daily Harvest Delivery Boxes

 Recycle the box, liner, and divider.
 Toss the dry ice plastic bag.